miracuvesseo/ios-app-development-services/README.md

 4. Spotify - A digital music service providing access to millions of songs.

-5.WhatsApp - A messaging app that supports text, voice, and video communication.
+5. WhatsApp - A messaging app that supports text, voice, and video communication.

-6.Gmail - A widely-used email service with extensive features.
+6. Gmail - A widely-used email service with extensive features.

 7. Google Maps - A reliable navigation app offering detailed maps and route guidance.